99.9%

 the ice didn’t stop fans in St. Louis from filling

-The Blues are retooling
+their respective arenas” The Blues are retooling

 with the goal of reaching the Stanley Cup Playoffs